Citi Double Cash Card

 Extras, perks and using points

-The biggest perk with this card is the ability to earn 2% cash-back rewards.
+The biggest perk with this card is the ability to earn a total of 2% cash-back rewards.
 The rewards can be redeemed for a statement credit, a check, or a gift card available through the Citibank site.

 There is no fee to redeem your rewards.